-One Community Now, Inc. (OCN) is a 501(c)3 faith-based community organization founded in 2009.
-Our mission and goal is to unite businesses, schools, churches, non-profits and government organizations to work together to help meet the un-met and under-met needs within Pasco County.
-One Community Now focuses its efforts In three areas; Education, Poverty Alleviation, and Neighborhood Transformation.
+One Community Now, Inc. (OCN) is a tax-exempt 501(c)(3) faith-based community organization founded in 2009.
+The goal of One Community Now is to bring churches, businesses, schools, organizations, and local government together to help meet the un-met and under-met needs in Tampa Bay.

 We do not intend to duplicate services or resources that are already provided in the community but instead try to help educate those in our community about resources that are available.
 Our hope is for needs to be met within our community as we work together communicating the needs and matching them with available resources.
 We take a holistic approach to meeting needs and believe that as Christians we can express God’s love in all we do and say.

-Because of God’s love for us, we will desire to share that love with others.
+Because of God’s love for us, we desire to share that love with others.

 Jesus made a startling statement in Matthew 25:34-40.
 He asserted that as we give food and drink to those in need, take in strangers, clothe the naked, visit the sick and those in prisons, we are doing these things to Him.
 Most of us would find it easy to do these things for Christ, and even for our own family, but Jesus says we must even do them for the lowliest of people, including those we don’t know or may even despise.
 We are called to serve all men.